altimmons/LangNotes/Linux/ShellNotes.md

 6.  };

 grep will return non-zero if no match was found.
 We then call test again (as [) to see if the return code from grep was other than zero.
-If [‘s expression evaluates to true, in this case if a non-zero number was returned, the command after then will be run.
-If grep returns 0, it will output the files/lines that match the expression passed to it, [‘s expression will evaluate false and the command after then will **not** run.
+If ['s expression evaluates to true, in this case if a non-zero number was returned, the command after then will be run.
+If grep returns 0, it will output the files/lines that match the expression passed to it, ['s expression will evaluate false and the command after then will **not** run.

 This is just the tip of the bash iceberg.
-If you’re interested in learning more about the programming aspects of Bash, don’t miss Mike G’s [BASH Programming – Introduction HOW-TO](http://en.tldp.org/HOWTO/Bash-Prog-Intro-HOWTO.html).
-[Greg’s Bash Wiki](http://mywiki.wooledge.org/BashFAQ) are also an excellent resources.
+If you're interested in learning more about the programming aspects of Bash, don't miss Mike - G's [BASH Programming – Introduction HOW-TO](http://en.tldp.org/HOWTO/Bash-Prog-Intro-HOWTO.html).
+[Greg's Bash Wiki](http://mywiki.wooledge.org/BashFAQ) are also an excellent resources.

 I hope this tutorial has been useful to you.
 The most difficult hurdle here is not the learning curve, but simply becoming accustomed to using these built-ins.
-Just like learning vi, once you get good with these, you’ll be amazed you ever lived without them.
+Just like learning vi, once you get good with these, you'll be amazed you ever lived without them.